 - Castello di Miramare

 Today we spend a full day in the beautiful Adriatic city of Trieste, a little over an hour from Udine.
-Trieste is a thriving port situated on the Gulf of Trieste in the northeast Adriatic.
 Today it is a border city, with a population of Italians, Slovenians and Croats that reflects its geographical location and chequered history.
 Excavation of a Roman theatre in the 20th century showed that it prospered in antiquity until eclipsed by Aquileia.
 It then declined somewhat, becoming a Byzantine military outpost and then a Frankish city, a free commune which warred against Venice, and then a dependent of the Habsburg Empire.
 It revived during the Austro-Hungarian Empire, of which it became a major port.
 With the collapse of the Austrian Empire at the end of World War I, Trieste came to be annexed by Italy.

 The core of the old city is the Colle San Giusto that overlooks the port.
 Here we shall see the main civic, defensive and religious buildings of the city.
-One of the main monuments on the hill, which constitutes an important symbol of the city, is its castle.
-Construction commenced in 1470 on the site of a Venetian fort, but the citadel was not finished until 1630.
-The cathedral of San Giusto, which also occupies Colle San Giusto, gained its present plan in 1300 when two pre-existing basilicas were merged to form its wide central nave.
-The cathedral has a beautiful sandstone façade and a bell tower that was built in 1337.
-Inside are important Byzantine mosaics and a 13th-century chapel behind a rich Baroque rail.
-The right nave is the chapel dedicated to San Giusto.
+One of the main monuments on the hill, which constitutes an important symbol of the city, is its castle (1470-1630).
+The nearby cathedral of San Giusto, which also occupies Colle San Giusto, dates from the 13th and 14th centuries, and includes a beautiful sandstone façade, a bell tower, important Byzantine mosaics adorning the interior, and a 13th-century chapel behind a rich Baroque rail.
 We also visit Trieste’s Borgo Teresiano, the 19th-century precinct comprising beautiful Neoclassical and Art Nouveau (Secession) buildings constructed when Trieste was an important Austrian port and resort.

-After lunchtime at leisure in the city, at the beginning of our return drive to Udine, we visit Castello Miramare, which occupies an extraordinary site perched atop a spur above the sea.
+After lunchtime at leisure in the city we visit Castello Miramare, which occupies an extraordinary site perched atop a spur above the sea.
 It was the home to the younger brother of Franz Joseph I of Austria, Maximilian, until he left to become the Emperor of Mexico.
 The next resident, Duke Amedeo of Savoy, made it the headquarters for his various military commands.
 In 1955, it was transformed into a museum.
 The castle still has original furniture commissioned by Maximilian.
 There is a chapel, the Japanese and Chinese rooms, rich in oriental ornament, and the apartments where the Duke of Savoy lived.
-(Overnight Udine) B

 San Candido (Innichen) - 2 nights